 The Bottom Line

-We’re really impressed with Greenworks’ translation of its commercial battery mower into a residential option.
+We’re really impressed with Greenworks’ translation of its commercial battery mower into a residential option and the new upgrades are really helpful.
 With two solid self-propelled mowers to choose from, it’s really a matter of deciding which one is better for your lawn: the 21-inch or the 25-inch.
 Thanks to its dual battery ports and wider deck, this model is geared toward larger lawns.
 Grab the 21-inch if you’re maintaining 1/4-acre or less and go with the 25-inch above that.

 If you have any questions, feel free to leave them in the comments below.
 As always, thanks for reading!